L3cr0f/DccwBypassUAC/ReadMe.md

 <p align="justify">Finally, we need to determine which process we want to execute with high integrity.
 In our case, we chose the application "cmd.exe" because it allows us to perform as many operations as we want with high integrity, but in fact, we can execute whatever application we want.</p>

 <h2>2.
 Requirements</h2>
-To get a successfully execution of the exploit the targeted machine must comply the following requirements:
+To get a successfully execution of the exploit the targeted machine must comply the following requirements:<br>
-* Currently, it must be a Windows 10, no matter what build version (it is expected that the exploit will work also in Windows 7).
+* Currently, it must be a Windows 10, no matter what build version (it is expected that the exploit will work also in Windows 7).<br>
-* The UAC settings must not be set to "Always notify".
+* The UAC settings must not be set to "Always notify".<br>
-* The compromised user must be in the "Administrator's group".
+* The compromised user must be in the "Administrator's group".<br>
 * The architecture must be verified before executing the exploit, if not, it could leave traces in the targeted machine.

 <h2>3.
 Usage</h2>